 Despite the leaps and bounds that have been made in various areas of technological innovation in recent decades, this doesn’t appear to be changing any time soon.
 Employees need to be trained and upskilled on how to work alongside machines, to help keep them in check.

 A high level of reliance on automated solutions is unavoidable in the logistics industry.
 What you can do, however, is limit how vulnerable you are if these solutions go wrong.
-By maintaining a certain level of human oversight and limiting overreliance on specific systems, you can help maintain business continuity if disaster strikes.
+By maintaining a certain level of human oversight and limiting overreliance on specific systems, you can help maintain business continuity in the event of a disaster.